StudyHub-Bulgaria/doorguy/README.md

 * Small python script to control raspberry cameras and send requests for authentication

+* Discord bot to notify us about any components going offline / repeated access failures.

 ### Architeture

 The authenticaiton system uses a server-client architecture.